ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-06-06-saas-application-development-java.md

 ### Is Java the best choice?

-You’ve probably decided on [SaaS application development](http://www.issart.com/blog/java-saas-application-development/) because the developers you’ve chosen to work with recommended Java.
+You've probably decided on [SaaS application development](http://www.issart.com/blog/java-saas-application-development/) because the developers you've chosen to work with recommended Java.
 In the interests of comprehensiveness, there are several other choices, including:

 PHP – very common and easy to work with, but less structured, which requires developers to be more disciplined—thus both quality and reliability can suffer.
 Facebook is built on PHP.

-JavaScript – it’s very cool that the browser client can be written in the same language as the application, but as there are fewer competent JS developers in the universe it can be more expensive.
+JavaScript – it's very cool that the browser client can be written in the same language as the application, but as there are fewer competent JS developers in the universe it can be more expensive.
 Walmart is built on JS.

-Ruby – it’s fast and favored by programmers, but it’s subject to code dependencies on underlying software.
+Ruby – it's fast and favored by programmers, but it's subject to code dependencies on underlying software.
 Twitter is built on Ruby.

 Python – is powerful and elegant but can be difficult to maintain.
 Pinterest is built on Python.